 Our service dog public access test reflects an approach that differs from the tack other such tests have taken.
 Most service dog public access tests have many items to complete, with many situations to simulate, but the team only must achieve an 80% rating (or thereabouts) in order to pass.

-Our service dog public access standard and test employ a minimum threshold, one that should be achievable by any service dog, regardless of size or working position.
-However, as every item on the standard and test is important, a pass on our test requires a score of 100%.
+Our service dog public access standard and test employ a minimum threshold.
+This means that one that any service dog, regardless of size or working position, should be able to meet the standard.
+Since every item on the standard and test is important, a pass on our test requires a score of 100%.
 In this way, PSDP’s service dog public access test is both more restrictive than other tests (only a 100% earns a pass), and less limiting than other tests (only basic service dog behavior is required).

-As with any such test, our public access test must be used in good faith.
+As with any such test, you must use our public access test in good faith.
 Just as the nature of individuals’ disabilities contains unpredictable variance, so too do the needs of the working relationship of a service dog and handler.
 Handlers are strongly cautioned to view the taking of the test at one point in time as a baseline snapshot of a dynamic journey, and not a signal to cease tailored attempts at improvement.

 The following initial pages contain the information on our service dog public access standard and test, as well as a link at the top of each to the printable (pdf) version for convenience.
 Our quiz on service dog handler etiquette is also linked below.